gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ### Logical values are converted to the right type
 Logical values are parsed, converted and returned as `boolean`.
 Beware that `null` values are allowed for `Shapefile::DBF_TYPE_LOGICAL` fields (internally stored as `"?"`), thus possible return values are `true`, `false` and `null`.
 When **reading** a Shapefile, characters `"T"`, `"t"`, `"Y"`, `"y"` and `"1"` are recognized as `true`, while `"F"`, `"f"`, `"N"`, `"n"` and `"0"` are recognized as `false`.
 Anything else will be considered as `null`.
-When **writing** a Shapefile, the above values are accepted as well as `true`, `false`, `null` and other data types: numbers are loosely casted to *bool* before conversion, truthy and falsy string values are stricly checked against allowed ones using the first non-trimmable char *(e.g.: string `"No way"` becomes `"N"` hence `false`)* and anything else is considered as `null` (or, in *DBF* terms, *not initialized*).
+When **writing** a Shapefile, the above values are accepted as well as `true`, `false`, `null` and other data types: numbers are loosely casted to *bool* before conversion, truthy and falsy string values are stricly checked against allowed ones using the first non-trimmable char *(e.g.: string `"No way"` becomes `"N"` hence `false`)* and anything else is considered as `null` (or, in dBase terms, *not initialized*).

 ### Strings charset conversion
-When **reading** a Shapefile, if `Shapefile::OPTION_DBF_CONVERT_TO_UTF8` is enabled, all strings will be converted to **UTF-8** from the charset specified in the *CPG* file or with [setCharset](#shapefilereadersetcharset) method.
-It is important to perform the conversion directly into the library because strings are whitespace-padded into *DBF* files and *trimming* them to remove useless padding before converting to *UTF-8* might mess up the actual encoding (*DBF* specs assume strings are stored as `ISO-8859-1`, where each character is always a single byte).
+When **reading** a Shapefile, if `Shapefile::OPTION_DBF_CONVERT_TO_UTF8` is enabled, all strings will be converted to **UTF-8** from the charset specified in the *.cpg* file or with [setCharset](#shapefilereadersetcharset) method.
+It is important to perform the conversion directly into the library because strings are whitespace-padded into *.dbf* files and *trimming* them to remove useless padding before converting to *UTF-8* might mess up the actual encoding (dBase specs assume strings are stored as `ISO-8859-1`, where each character is always a single byte).
 When **writing** a Shapefile, it is up to you to provide input strings encoded in the same charset specified with [setCharset](#shapefilewritersetcharset) method.
 Keep in mind that dBase specifications only allow `ISO-8859-1` encoding where each character occupy one single byte.
 Using a different charset encoding will likely reduce the effective maximun size of 254 characters allowed for a field (e.g.: for `UTF-8` strings, more than one byte per character might be used).
 Longer strings will be truncated according to the specified field size, of course.

 ### Memo fields
-Memo fields do not have a size limitation by design (even though original specs did not allow *DBT* files larger than 2GB).
+Memo fields do not have a size limitation by design (even though original specs did not allow *.dbt* files larger than 2GB).
 They store text in 512bytes consecutive blocks of *plain text* and their content is treated the same way as character fields (see above for charset conversion implications).